velvet-jedi/React_login/README.md

 * concept of routing management (private, public, catch all)
 * Layout and outlet (for placeholding child components)
 * Custom useAuth hook
+* Manageing history - send user to the intended page after logging in
+* useNavigate for programmatic navigation